porkodivasu/VLSI-LAB-EXP-3/README.md

+EXPERIMENT-3:

 SIMULATION AND IMPLEMENTATION OF MULTIPLIER

 **AIM: **

  To simulate and synthesis multiplier using Xilinx ISE.

 **APPARATUS REQUIRED:**

 Xilinx 14.7
 Spartan6 FPGA

 **PROCEDURE:**
-STEP:1  Start  the Xilinx navigator, Select and Name the New project.
+**STEP:1  Start  the Xilinx navigator, Select and Name the New project.**
 STEP:2  Select the device family, device, package and speed.
 STEP:3  Select new source in the New Project and select Verilog Module as the Source type.
 STEP:4  Type the File Name and Click Next and then finish button.
 Type the code and save it.